 A year-end retreat is held in June to acknowledge and celebrate the class’s achievements.
 Many graduates go on to use their leadership skills to serve the community as founders of social programs, board members of non-profit organizations, or elected officials.

-Prospective candidates are encouraged to download and submit the complete application.
-For proper consideration, LAA’s Selection Committee suggests applying by May for this fall’s class as participants are limited.
-The program is tuition-based with some scholarship assistance available.
+Prospective candidates are encouraged to download and submit the completed application.
+For consideration, LAA’s Selection Committee suggests applying by April for this fall’s class as the number of participants are limited.
+The program is tuition-based with some limited scholarship assistance available.

 **The discounted rate is for non-profits (charitable, educational, fraternal and governmental entities), individuals, and small businesses (no more than 5 employees).